grehorn-servers/atlantis-cup-public/README.md

 ### 3.2 Deadline

-The deadline for registrations is 20th May 2020 23:00 Hrs (CEST).
+The deadline for registrations is 20th May 2020 23:00 pm (CEST).
 Late registrations will not be accepted.

 ### 3.3 Double registration